-- Accommodation: Stay at Ramada Encore for proximity to Statue of Unity (just 5 kms away) but the service is really bad especially food.
+- Accommodation: Stay at Ramada Encore for proximity to the Statue of Unity (just 5 km away) but the service is really bad, especially the food.

 One of the must-sees among the buildings here is the remains of seven mosques at Champaner, of which the centrally located Jama Masjid built in 1523 CE is the most elaborate one.
 As you enter the mosque premise, you see two 30m tall minarets flanking the main entrance, two floors of open arcades, and detailed carvings and jaali around the pillared courtyard.